haskell-distributed/distributed-process/documentation.md

 using a Network Transport Backend such as `Network.Transport.TCP` directly.

-The Cloud Haskell interface and backend, make use of the Transport interface provided by the `Network.Transport` module.
+The Cloud Haskell interface and backend make use of the Transport interface provided by the `Network.Transport` module.
 This also serves as an interface for the `Network.Transport.*` module, which provides a specific implementation for this transport,